Pixel 4 rumor roundup: Release date, pricing, features, and more

 Q: How many models will there be for the Pixel 4?

-A: Google will probably do a small/big Pixel 4 and 4 XL again, with each available in multiple colors — previously three.
+A: Google will probably do a small/big Pixel 4 and 4 XL again, with each available in multiple colors — three in the case of other recent Pixels.
 Regional or carrier variants (i.e., North America, Europe, Verizon) may have other distinctions.

 Some Pixels (like the Pixel 2) have had just one regional model with no distinction between the US and the rest of the world, while others (like the Pixel 3a) have had multiple SKUs even just inside the US.
 There's no telling yet which way Google will take the Pixel 4.